-While no plant operator could have planned for the dramatic fallout that occurred during the Spring of 2020, it’s a different story when it comes to facilities maintenance.
-The assets used in food processing plants enable these operations to hit their quotas and projections reliably.
+When it comes to facilities maintenance, the assets used in food processing plants enable these operations to hit their quotas and projections reliably.
 Were a critical component to fail, the entire supply chain could very well grind to a halt.
-Even worse, inadequate equipment care or maintenance could lead to potential product contamination.
+Even worse, inadequate equipment care or food processing equipment maintenance could lead to potential product contamination.

 The number-one thing to keep in mind in this industry is maintaining FDA compliance.
 The Food and Drug Administration prioritizes food safety above all else, and the reasons are obvious: should commercially processed food become contaminated during preparation, potentially compromised products could wind up in countless households throughout the country, causing sickness or even death.